Who is SYNC?

 Xenophobia is the fear of foreigners and their ways.
 Stan is a xenophiliac if not a xenomaniac.
 He enjoys foreign languages, foreign food (especially Indian), and foreign just about anything.
 His personal favorite countries happen to be Malaysia and Kyrgyzstan, both with multiple cultures strongly represented.

 This is part of the reason he is so fascinated with Jesus and the story of the Bible.
 Its story line is so rich and deep that it connects powerfully with any and every culture even though each one views the story from a different angle.

-Stan is male--likes bike riding, golf, and almost any sport on TV--but he also does most of the grocery shopping and cooking for himself and his wife of 49 years, Lorri, a wonderful photographer and and even better person.
-She happily mows the lawn while he enjoys getting dinner ready, innovating within edible limits.
+In typical male fashion, he likes to ride his bike and golf, and he enjoys almost any sport on TV--but he also does most of the grocery shopping and cooking for himself and his wife of 52 years, Lorri, a wonderful photographer and an even better person.

-Amidst it all, he does not have to take himself too seriously.
+Amidst it all, he does not take himself or his age-based challenges too seriously.
 He knows the truth of the Apostle Paul's ancient oxymoron, "When I am weak, then I am strong."
 2 Cor.
 12.10